Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 inserting into this list and removing value from it, etc.).
 Once you have spoted this coding pattern, it sounds raisonable to formalise it so that you don't always have to rewrite it by hand, each time.
-Indeed, this is the best way to involve : spot a pattern that peaple do mechanicaly, and automatise it.
+Indeed, this is the best way to involve : spot a pattern that people do mechanicaly, and automatise it.
-It worked for the automobile industry, and it also did for computer developpement.
+It worked for the automobile industry, and it also did for computer development.
 Automatisation, from shell script... to new programming languages.

 Genese of OOP